 Working the numbers works two ways.
 If you want to make poor quality calls, you’ll need to make many more of them.
 Have fun on that hamster wheel.

 But if you’re prepared to listen and put yourself in the shoes of your potential clients, you’ll be able to get better results from fewer calls of a higher quality.
 People will see genuine value in talking to you.

 You may be thinking, ‘but I have so much work to do, I don’t have time to have long conversations with all my clients and learn what they are interested in’.
 However, outsourcing can be an excellent way to offload your process driven tasks such as admin, and free up your time to build and nurture those vital customer relationships.
 You can even hire a virtual assistant to send follow-up material to your clients after the call.
-If you would like to read more about nurturing customer relationships vs. selling to them with a content marketing strategy, click here.
+Read more about nurturing customer relationships vs. selling to them with a content marketing strategy.